-Any undergraduate student interested in the themes of the Catholic social tradition may elect the minor in CST.
-Students in the Catholic Social Tradition minor are required to take 15 credit hours, including a core course, 2 three-credit electives, a senior capstone, and three 1-credit CST related courses.
+Any undergraduate student interested in the themes of the Catholic social tradition may elect the CST Minor.
+Students in the Catholic Social Tradition Minor are required to take 15 credit hours, including a 3-credit core course, two 3-credit electives, a 3-credit senior capstone, and three 1-credit CST related courses.
 The same course cannot be counted twice towards the CST Minor.

 One CST Core Course - 3 credits

 Catholic Social Tradition core course (CST 33001, CST 40001, or an approved substitute)

 Two Electives - 6 Credits (two 3-Credit Courses)